Cambridge

 Join a scholarly tour

-For a journey through ancient art and antiquities head to The Fitzwilliam Museum, boasting collections from around the world travel from Ancient Egypt to 20th Britain.
+For a journey through ancient art and antiquities head to the Fitzwilliam Museum, boasting collections from around the world, from Ancient Egypt to 20th-century Britain.

 Romsey

-A trendy enclave packed with cool cafés and interesting shops, a hang out for those who love independent gems, and hip places, vintage dens and proper coffee.
+A trendy enclave packed with cool cafes and interesting shops, Romsey is a hangout for those who love independent gems, vintage dens and proper coffee.

 Round Church Street